Published on November 28, 2018 | by LawNews

 Prof. Irina Manta Interviewed by Int’l News Media About Sexual Fraud, Lies on Online Dating Apps

 Following the publication of her Nov.
-16 Washington Post op-ed “The Case for Cracking Down on Tinder Lies,” Irina D. Manta, associate dean for faculty research and development, professor of law, and founding director of the Center for Intellectual Property Law, was interviewed about sexual fraud and lies on online dating apps on several international news media programs:
+16 Washington Post op-ed “The Case for Cracking Down on Tinder Lies,” Irina D. Manta, associate dean for research and faculty development, professor of law, and founding director of the Center for Intellectual Property Law, was interviewed about sexual fraud and lies on online dating apps on several international news media programs:

 • on the British TV Channel 4 News for a report that first aired on Nov.
 19 titled “Lawyers Call for Tougher Rules for Online Dating”; view to the report on the Channel 4 News website.